nilgaikw-tibco/tci-flogo/samples/app-dev/Connectors/Sfpardot/readme.md

 ![Runtime Execution](../../import-screenshots/sfpardot_screenshots/RESTRequest.png)

 If you want to test the sample in the Flow tester then follow below instructions:
-Click on the MainFlowWithSFCreateCheckStatusJob flow, click on Test Button -> create Launch configuration -> provide request schema in body parameter -> click Next button -> click on Run
+Click on the MainFlow, click on Test Button -> create Launch configuration -> provide request schema in body parameter(if any) -> click Next button -> click on Run
 ![FlowTester](../../import-screenshots/sfpardot_screenshots/Flowtester.png)

 ## Outputs